mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Friday, 10 October 2025

-- The average temperature today is 11.36˚C,
+- The average temperature today is 11.38˚C,
-- With highs of 11.36˚C and lows of 11.36˚C,
+- With highs of 11.38˚C and lows of 11.38˚C,
-- It may feel like 10.88˚C with clear sky
+- It may feel like 10.9˚C with few clouds
-- The wind speed is 0.86m/s and visibility is 10000m
+- The wind speed is 0.82m/s and visibility is 10000m
 - The pressure is 1033hPa and humidity is 89%
 - The sun will rise at 06:24 and set at 17:26